Why’s ya always gots ta be so mean,” Tommy whines at me. The twins have calmed him down after I ‘rejected’ him.

 “Very nice of y’all ta call, Huck.
 We can’t wait ta see that boy tomorrow.
 Thank yer mom fer putting ‘im up.”

 “I was so happy we was tagether agin.”

 More bowling team members show up, both guys and girls (some now the boys’ girlfriends).
 The tension of my dueling boyfriends has evaporated.
 All the teens are upstairs on the third floor.
 We play and everyone sings to the popular songs we all know.
 There’s no heavy metal, glitter, drug or what is called FM rock in Iowa.
 We even do the Archies’ ‘Sugar, Sugar.’

 No one seems to notice that Jack and I are happily ensnared with each other.
 We both relax and are ourselves.

-Jack asks if I wanted to speak with Mummy, as he needs to call and wish them Merry Christmas.
+Jack asks if I want to speak with Mummy, as he needs to call and wish them Merry Christmas.